Misakihime21/UE_PlatformGame/README.md

 + the climbing bag is still there when the angle of a jump is weird prbly needed to change WALL NORMAL valuable so it isn't rotates with character that much.
 - Gideon's running - change AnimBP so he doesn't need Accelerating always;
-- bug when jumps on the enemy - character is thrown away from the Y0 route;
+- bug when jumps on the moving actors - character is thrown away from the Y0 route;
+	partly fixed: from Movement Input disabled Get Control Rotation.
 - interactive platforms without button;
+- pause;
+- respawn on the last checkpoint;
++ death after PainVolume - fadein isn't working;
-- death screen + new game.
+- death screen + new game;
+- UI booster timer.

 ANIMATION:
 - the hanging animation: hands are too wide;
 - the crouching animation: character looking in the wrong side;
 - death animation;
 - on-hit animation instead of LaunchCharacter (immune to a damage);
+- animation for the environment damage (Branch False | immune to a damage);
 - magic damage animation instead of collision hit.

 2:12